salihmarangoz/system_tray_extensions/README.md

 - [x] App: Add desktop entry for start.sh
 - [x] App: We need an ICON.
 - [ ] App: Logging has some problems.
 Not working?!
+- [ ] Import RgbKeyboard modules only when needed. (if another drivers are added)